RDurgaPrasad/docker-lamp-base/README.md

 # docker-lamp-base
-A basic LAMP image for dependant images such as [dell/wordpress](https://github.com/dell-cloud-marketplace/docker-wordpress).
+A basic LAMP image for dependant images

 This blueprint installs a basic [LAMP](http://en.wikipedia.org/wiki/LAMP_\(software_bundle\)) stack - a popular combination of open source software components, used to build dynamic web sites.